Context

 Historical and Cultural Background

-This article examines the biblical and theological foundations for interfaith engagement, explores key terms that illuminate the Christian approach to religious diversity, and offers practical application points for pastors seeking to engage their pluralistic communities with both conviction and compassion.
-We argue that interfaith dialogue, properly understood, is not a compromise of evangelical convictions but an expression of them — a way of loving our neighbors, bearing witness to Christ, and seeking the common good in a diverse society.
+This article examines the biblical and theological foundations for interfaith engagement, explores key Hebrew and Greek terms that illuminate the Christian approach to religious diversity, and offers practical application points for pastors seeking to engage their pluralistic communities with both conviction and compassion.
+I argue that interfaith dialogue, properly understood, is not a compromise of evangelical convictions but an expression of them — a way of loving our neighbors, bearing witness to Christ, and seeking the common good in a diverse society.

 Key Greek/Hebrew Words